VE7LTX/VE7LTX/README.md

 - **Personal AI Technologies:** Actively participating in the Personal AI community, I stay abreast of the latest advancements, exploring how personal AI can enhance our daily lives. 💡🌐

-- **Telecommunications:** As a Telecom Specialist at Impact Radio Accessories, I focus on enhancing communication systems through advanced radio accessories, ensuring our products meet the highest standards of functionality and reliability. 📡📲
+- **Telecommunications:** As a Telecom Specialist, I focus on enhancing communication systems, ensuring products meet the highest standards of functionality and reliability. 📡📲

 - **Open-Source Contributions:** Believing in the power of collaborative innovation, I contribute to open-source projects that align with my interests, fostering a shared environment of knowledge and progress. 🌐🤝